Last updated:

 Striking without warning, earthquakes often are among the most devastating natural hazards.
 The aftermath of an earthquake can bring immediate and long-term health impacts, especially in lower- and middle-income countries.

-Even minor injuries may require blood products and medical supplies or put a strain on facilities with limited numbers of staff.
-Health care professionals from across Morocco will be coming to Marakkesh to help, as will medical nonprofit organizations in the country.
+Even minor injuries may use blood products, medical supplies or put a strain on facilities with limited numbers of staff.
+Health care professionals from across Morocco went into Marakkesh to help, as will medical nonprofit organizations in the country.

 Peace Winds Japan sent a team of six to assess the situation.
 They felt that trauma needs were currently addressed but there were still issues for people with chronic diseases who were having difficulty accessing medical care.
 This was a significant problem in the mountainous regions.
 Concerns the team identified included pregnancy, blood pressure, wound care, heart palpitations and anxiety.